fnproject/fn/docs/developers/function-format.md

 * `FN_MEMORY` - a number representing the amount of memory available to the call, in MB
 * `FN_CPUS` - a string representing the amount of CPU available to the call, in MilliCPUs or floating-point number, eg. `100m` or `0.1`.
 Header is present only if `cpus` is set for the route.

+In addition to these, all config variables set on `app.config` or `route.config` will be populated into the environment exactly as configured, for example if `app.config = { "HAMMER": "TIME" }` your environment will be populated with `HAMMER=TIME`.

 ### Default I/O Format

 The default format is simply the request body itself plus some environment variables.
 For instance, if someone were to post a JSON body, the unmodified body would be sent in via STDIN.
 The result comes via STDOUT.
 When task is done, pipes are closed and the container running the function is terminated.